Establishing an Allies/Safe Zone Program

 - be responsible for empowering his or her role in a community, particularly as it relates to responding to homophobia

-- recognize the legal powers and privileges that heterosexuals have and which GLBT people are denied
+- recognize the legal powers and privileges that heterosexuals have and which LGBT people are denied

 - support the Ally program of his or her university or workplace